Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Summary and Conclusions

 We carried out these measurements simultaneously with another experiment that used the same secondary beam to study proton decaying nuclei at the mid-focal plane of the FRS.
 This is an important demonstration of efficient use of rare ion beams that are currently in great demand at large accelerator facilities.

-For the $^{70}$Se isotope, we reached a relative mass uncertainty of $\delta$m/m = 4.0$\times 10^{-8}$ with less than 500 events, similar to the best ever measurement of an unstable nucleus with a MR-TOF-MS \cite{Kimura2018}.
-For the other three isotopes, we reached a relative mass uncertainty of about $2\times 10^{-7}$ with less than 20 events.
+For the nuclide $^{70}$Se, we reached a relative mass uncertainty of $\delta m/m$ = 4.0$\times 10^{-8}$ with less than 500 events, similar to the best ever measurement of an unstable nucleus with an MR-TOF-MS \cite{Kimura2018}.
+For the other three nuclides, we reached a relative mass uncertainty of about $2\times 10^{-7}$ with less than 20 events.
 All our results are in good agreement with the AME16 values.